 Reading Beauty is an updated version of this fairy tale.
 The kingdom is threatened by a fairy’s curse of eternal sleep that can be brought by paper cut.
 A brave, space princess, Lex, is on a mission to break the spell so that her kingdom and people can read books again, without fear.

 Goldy Luck and the Three Pandas & Goldilocks and the Three Bears

 These are two more books that will encourage your students to compare and contrast how a setting can affect the plot of a story!
 Plus, they are greatly entertaining for your readers!

 Goldilocks and the Three Bears is the classic tale of a young girl who comes upon an empty house.
 She enters, anyway, and finds porridge on the table.
 After deciding to try some, she finds it is too hot.
 So, she tries the next.
 Too cold.
 The last one she tries is just right.
 She doesn’t just try the porridge, though.
 She tries the chairs, which are too big, too small, and just right.
 And, the beds.
 Too hard, too soft, and you guessed it, just right.
-That “just-right” bed is “just-right” enough for Goldilocks to fall asleep.
+That “just-right” bed is “just right” enough for Goldilocks to fall asleep.
 And, she learns her lesson when the three bears come home!

 Goldy Luck and the Three Pandas Goldy Luck’s mom asks her to take a plate of turnip cakes to the neighbors, the Chans.
 Only, they aren’t home.
-So, Goldy decides to try some of their rice porridge, Then, she sits in their chairs, and even lays in their beds. hat doesn’t stop Goldy from trying out their rice porridge, their chairs, and their beds.
-This funny story has a disastrous twist that helps Goldy learn the responsibility of her own actions and it great for comparing to the original!
+So, Goldy decides to try some of their rice porridge, Then, she sits in their chairs and even lays in their beds. hat doesn’t stop Goldy from trying out their rice porridge, their chairs, and their beds.
+This funny story has a disastrous twist that helps Goldy learn the responsibility for her own actions and it is great for comparing to the original!

 Comparing & Contrasting Two Books from the SAME Author